Question: How is Project Controls relates to Construction Project Management/Construction Management?

 original Primavera P6 was acquired by Oracle in 2008, the product set has grown

 significantly and now includes multiple applications.
 This has come about

 mainly through acquisition, but also includes some newly developed

 breadth of options available sometimes causes confusion for both our existing

 and potential clients as to which product is actually right for them, so in

 this article we’ve aimed to provide a helpful digest of what’s what and make

 Microsoft Power BI is a collection of tools and services that work together to analyze data and share useful insights about that data(Through Reports and Dashboards).
 With Power BI, organizations can analyze data from many different applications and share insights from that data in real time across multiple different devices.
 Power BI makes it easy for you to get your data from any data store, analyze it, derive new knowledge about your organization and share that knowledge easily with the other people who should know about it – whether they are internal or external to your organization.
-Continue reading Power BI and Advanced Excel Dashboard and Data Analysis.→
+Continue reading Power BI, Python and Advanced Excel Data Analysis.→

 COURSE DESCRIPTION A. Construction Extension to PMBOK Guide 2016 Edition